-Tomitaro Makino was born on April 24, 1862, son of a wealthy brewer of the Japanese national drink, sake.
+Tomitaro Makino was born on April 24, 1862, son of a wealthy brewer of the Japanese national drink, sake (died 1957).
 His family met with tragedy, however, as both his father and mother died by the time he was five years old.
 He was raised by his grandmother, who considered him a frail child.

 Makino, however, must not have been frail.
 He attended primary school, but his real interest was plants.
 He spent his spare time roaming the countryside of his native Kochi Prefecture, hiking continuously, climbing mountains and collecting plants.
 His extensive collecting revealed the high plant biodiversity of an ecosystem he loved, Mt.
 Yokogura.
 Over the course of his life, he collected more than 400,000 specimens (now held in his herbarium at the University of Tokyo).

 Formal schooling was not for Makino, and he left at an early age to pursue botany independently.
 He visited Tokyo when he was 19, meeting Japan’s leading botanists.
 Tokyo, he decided was where he could learn the best, so he moved there in 1884.
 He was granted access to the University of Tokyo’s herbarium and allowed to attend classes even though he was not a registered student.
 He became a gifted illustrator of plants, using traditional Japanese brush and ink techniques